AgentPoles/stable/docs/part3.md

 ### Step 3

 For each of the proposals where StableLab voted, another single API call to `getVotes` was made — this time with results ordered by voting power (vp).
-The request was limited to 4 × number of proposals, increasing the chances of retrieving the top voter for each proposal without needing to query them individually.
+The request was limited to VOTE_COUNT_MULTIPLIER × number of proposals (where VOTE_COUNT_MULTIPLIER is defined in `config.py`), increasing the chances of retrieving the top voter for each proposal without needing to query them individually.
 The response includes a combined list of votes across all proposals, sorted in descending order of voting power.

 ### Step 4